-The complete medical related laser safety equipment brochure can be downloaded here
+Download the complete medical related laser safety equipment brochure for more information.

 In Hospitals in the UK, operating theatres and other departments using lasers are required to have Laser Protection Supervisors (LPS) and Laser Protection Advisers (LPA).
 The LPS should be someone within the local staff who is responsible for the application of the local rules on a day to day basis, but who does not necessarily have an in depth knowledge of the subject.

 Therefore the LPS must have an LPA (a person knowledgeable in laser safety) to whom they can refer for technical advice.
 The Laser Protection Advisor will normally be from outside the department where the lasers are used.
 The LPA will write the local rules, specify eyewear and other safety equipment, be available for specialist advice and occasionally visit the department to review the laser safety.

 Lasermet Medical Laser Protection Advisers hold either the RPA 2000 Certificate of Competence to act as a Laser Protection Adviser (LPA) or have been awarded accreditation as Laser Protection Adviser via the Association of Laser Safety Professionals (ALSP) and offer expert advice based on years of experience.

 Practitioners and theatre staff using lasers are required to have received basic training in the safety of lasers.
 All persons using Class 1M, Class 2M, Class 3R, Class 3B and Class 4 lasers should receive laser safety training.
 For Class 1M, 2M and 3R lasers this training may be quite concise.
 In addition all organisations using Class 3B, Class 4 or Invisible Class 3R lasers must have a Laser Safety Officer who should have received appropriate training.
 Lasermet provide this training.